Leratoletsoele/Leratoletsoele.github.io/index.md

 ## Reflective Practice
-During my academic journey, I have applied theoretical concepts such as database design and object-oriented programming in practical scenarios.
+During my academic journey, I have applied theoretical concepts such as database design and object oriented programming in practical scenarios.

-These experiences strengthened my problem-solving abilities, boosted my technical confidence, and enhanced my capacity for independent learning.
-I have also developed self-awareness by identifying areas for improvement, including advanced database optimization and software testing.
+These experiences strengthened my problem solving abilities, boosted my technical confidence, and enhanced my capacity for independent learning.
+I have also developed self awareness by identifying areas for improvement, including advanced database optimization and software testing.

-I am committed to continuous learning and strive to become a well-rounded and impactful IT professional.
+I am committed to continuous learning and strive to become a well rounded and impactful IT professional.